 While the maximum VA disability rating for plantar fasciitis is 40%, you can still receive compensation at the 100% disability rate through TDIU (Total Disability Individual Unemployability).

-TDIU is available to veterans who are unable to maintain substantially gainful employment due to service-connected conditions.
+TDIU is available to veterans who are unable to maintain substantially gainful employment (regular work that pays above poverty level) due to service-connected conditions.

 Meeting TDIU Eligibility